-Mention New York and what springs to mind for most of us is New York City.
+Mention New York, and what springs to mind for most of us is New York City.
 It's Manhattan and Brooklyn and the Statue of Liberty.
 But there's more to New York State than the five boroughs.
-One of the state's most underrated cities even lies just 62 miles from our northern neighbor, Canada.
-Buffalo is famed for its proximity to Niagara Falls, however, there's actually so many things to do in Buffalo NY that have nothing to do with the falls.
+One of the state's most underrated cities is just 62 miles from our northern neighbor, Canada.
+Buffalo is famed for its proximity to Niagara Falls; however, there's so many things to do in Buffalo, NY, that have nothing to do with the falls.
 It's called the "City of Good Neighbors" for a reason!

 What is there more glorious for a trip to any American city without a glance at its nature?
 Found in Buffalo's South Park, the Buffalo and Erie County Botanical Gardens is a living museum dedicated to maintaining our human connection to the natural world around us.
 The highlight of the gardens is definitely the glass atrium.
 Inspired by the now-lost Crystal Palace in London, the house and its surroundings are full of wonder and harmony.
 As well as just wandering the gardens, there are also plenty of events that take place there.
 Why not make a day of it?

-Bicycles and scooters might be all the rage in big cities these days, but have you ever thought about using a segway?
+Bicycles and scooters might be all the rage in big cities, but have you ever considered using a segway?
 Segways have been discontinued in several cities around the country.
 As much of a shame as that is, the Buffalo Touring Company still provides segway tours for residents and visitors alike.
-The segway tour will take you around all of the most notable Buffalo landmarks, allowing you to see the sights in an entirely brand new way.
-You'll pass the zoo, the Darwin Martin House, and learn about the city from expert guides along the way.
+The segway tour will take you around all of the most notable Buffalo landmarks, allowing you to see the sights in an entirely brand-new way.
+You'll pass the zoo and the Darwin Martin House and learn about the city from expert guides along the way.

-You've tried ferries and other such vessels, but what if we told you that you could take a ride on a sailboat?
+You've tried ferries and other such vessels, but what if we told you you could ride a sailboat?
 The Spirit of Buffalo is just that; a 73-foot vessel with recognizable red sails that was built in 1992.
 On the Spirit of Buffalo, you'll find yourself going back in time, sharing sails around Lake Erie at all times of the day.
-As well as just sailing around, grown-ups can also take wine sampling tours while kids can make their games come to life as pirates.
+As well as just sailing around, grown-ups can also take wine-sampling tours while kids can make their games come to life as pirates.

-The art deco architecture of Buffalo City Hall is one of the most standout parts of the Buffalo skyline.
+The art deco architecture of Buffalo City Hall is one of the standout parts of the Buffalo skyline.
 Although it looks like a work of art, the city hall is the actual seat of government for the city.
-Visitors can marvel at its exteriors and interiors, scale to the top of its 28 floors for free to visit the observation deck and more.
+Visitors can marvel at its exteriors and interiors, scale to the top of its 28 floors for free, visit the observation deck, and more.
 From the deck, on a good day, you'll be able to see the water vapor from Niagara Falls, the old Buffalo Central Terminal, and plenty more of the surprises lying in Buffalo's streets.